 Leddie Brown committed to West Virginia, Union City sophomore defensive lineman Jose Tavares, Passaic linebacker Kervin Coleman, Atlantic City freshman safety Jabril Shakur, all world Don Bosco Jalen Burger, Jake Tarentino Don Bosco, Andrew Bailey St. Joseph Philly, Noble House St. Joseph Philly, Zachary Derish Taft, Stefan & Nick Gladis Gilman, Dwayne Allick DeMatha, Ethan Govea Peddie, Patrick Smith Peddie, Gage Moellman St. John Vianney, CJ Duell St. John Vianney, Quizzon Tarver St. Pauls, Shane Steinlauf Choate, Jaye McNeil Ryan, Eric Hearn Lawrenceville Prep, Jada Byers St. Joes Hamm, Joe Berry Bishop McDevitt, Daryl Curtis Penn Charter, Matthew Delaurentis Pope John Paul II, Samuel East & Vic Tartara Red Bank Catholic, Shawan Greshman St. Marys Michael Santini & David Drouet both started as sophomores North Bergen, Paul Lefkowitz St.Peters, Devin Grinnage Westminster, Chris Tyree Thomas Dale (5 offers), Tyler Booker Bergen Catholic, Duke Doherty Everett, Tye Hammons Hunn, Ivaniur Brito Jr Paramus Catholic, Brad Vespe La Salle College High School just to name a few.

 “One of the things I’m most of proud of, how these young student-athletes develop.
 Some of the young athletes that are receiving national notoriety are; Champ Long quarterback from Connecticut (Very Athletic High Football IQ), Pearon Hill running back and national acclaimed wrestler,(Plays with a chip on his shoulder, man-child) William “Rico” Benjamin Jr. (RB/LB called quiet storm but will hurt you), and Raejoughn Yeomas (Pure athlete) both in the Rochester, NY area.
 I saw Benjamin & Yeomas last year at the AB Youth All-American game in western NY last July which had a plethora of talent.
 But at the end of the day the parents have to make a concerted effort to get their kids recruited I think there is a big misconception going around, some parents think if their kid is good someone is going to find them and they will get recruited and that is so far from the truth.
 I always say this to the parents, that ones that understands the process and the kids that work hard in and out of the class room will put him/her in the right direction to get recruited.
-Last point camps aren’t going to be in your back yard, sometimes you may have to do a few road trips to get their name on the radar.”
+Last point camps aren’t going to be in your back yard, sometimes you may have to do a few road trips to get their name on the radar.
+Again you have to get your student-athlete’s name on the radar.
+Don’t miss out on opportunity to get on the radar July 28 at St. Joe.”
 Marvin Chambers said passionately.